-The Catholic Worker Movement was founded by Dorothy Day and Peter Maurin in 1933, is grounded in a firm belief in the God-given dignity of every human person.
+The Catholic Worker Movement, founded by Dorothy Day and Peter Maurin in 1933, is grounded in a firm belief in the God-given dignity of every person.

-Today over 204 Catholic Worker communities are around the world.
-There are 17 in the United States and 29 international communities.
-The communities remain committed to nonviolence, voluntary poverty, prayer, and hospitality for the homeless, exiled, hungry, and forsaken.
+Today there are over 204 Catholic Worker communities around the world.
+There are 17 in the United States.
+Every Catholic Worker community remains committed to nonviolence, voluntary poverty, prayer, and hospitality for the homeless, exiled, hungry, and forsaken.
 Catholic Workers continue to protest injustice, war, racism, and violence in all forms.